Muhammad Jawadullah

 Muhammad Jawadullah (born 12 March 1999) is a Pakistani-born cricketer who plays for the United Arab Emirates national cricket team.
 He is a left-arm fast bowler.

+Career

-He made his Twenty20 International (T20I) debut for the United Arab Emirates against Afghanistan on 16 February 2023.
+In February 2023, he was selected in the UAE Twenty20 International (T20I) squad for their series against Afghanistan.
+He made his T20I debut against Afghanistan on 16 February 2023.

 Prior to making his debut for UAE, Jawadullah represented the Sharjah Warriors in the inaugural 2022–23 International League T20.

+In May 2023, he was named in UAE's One Day International (ODI) squad for their series against West Indies.
+He made his ODI debut in the third ODI of the series, on 9 June 2023.

 Personal life

 Jawadullah grew up near Mardan in Khyber Pakhtunkhwa, Pakistan.
 He moved to the UAE in 2019 to work as an electrician at a shooting club in Al Ain.